Tom McMahon (American football): Early career

 McMahon began his coaching career in 1992 as the secondary coach for the Fighting Saints of his alma mater, Carroll College.
 He served as an assistant coach at Bozeman High School in 1993 before returning to Carroll in 1994 in his previous role.
 He spent eleven years with the Utah State Aggies – first as a graduate assistant from 1995 to 1997, then as a linebackers and special teams coach from 1998 to 2000, and finally as a defensive line coach and recruiting coordinator from 2001 to 2005.
 He served as the outside linebackers and special teams coach of the Louisville Cardinals in 2006.

 Atlanta Falcons

 In 2007, McMahon began his NFL career as an assistant special teams coordinator for the Atlanta Falcons.

 St. Louis Rams

 From 2009 until 2011, he worked as the special teams coordinator for the St. Louis Rams.

 Kansas City Chiefs

 In 2012, he worked as the special teams coordinator for the Kansas City Chiefs.

 Indianapolis Colts

 From 2013 to 2017, McMahon worked as the Indianapolis Colts special teams coordinator.

 Denver Broncos

 From 2018 to 2021, McMahon was the special teams coordinator for the Denver Broncos.

 Las Vegas Raiders

 On February 7, 2022, McMahon joined Josh McDaniels's inaugural Las Vegas Raiders staff as the team's special teams coordinator.
-He remained in the role after the firings McDaniels and Antonio Pierce as a member of Pete Carroll's staff.
+He remained in the role after the firings of McDaniels and Antonio Pierce as a member of Pete Carroll's staff.
 On November 7, 2025, McMahon was fired by the Raiders.